lbstroud/documentation/farms/storage.rst

 From the screen above you can do the following:

-* Create a new Managed Disk
+* Create and attached a new Managed Disk
+* Detach a managed disk from a server
-* Update the size and type of existing disks
+* Update the size and type of existing disks (if the disk is not attached)
+* Snapshot of the selected volume

 OpenStack Storage Configuration